 In normal years, the Remembrance Day event in West Vancouver runs from 10:45 until 11:30 am.
 It begins with a parade starting at around Marine Drive and 15th Street.
-The procession heads west along the main road for a few blocks and then stops in front of Memorial Park which is located between 19th and 20th Streets on Marine Drive.
+The procession heads west along the main road for a few blocks and stops in front of Memorial Park.
+This is located between the 19th and 20th Streets on Marine Drive.

-The parade begins at 10:45 most years and involves between 100 and 200 participants including a dozen or so veteran seniors, a large contingent of cadets, a few members of the military, local police and fire departments, and the West Vancouver Youth Band.
+The parade begins at 10:45.
+It usually involves between 100 and 200 participants including a dozen or so veteran seniors, a large contingent of cadets, and a few members of the military.
+Local police, fire departments and the West Vancouver Youth Band also participate.

-The West Vancouver Remembrance Day ceremony features the usual two minutes of silence at 11 o’clock, the laying of wreathes, and a prayer and short speech or two.
+The West Vancouver Remembrance Day ceremony features the usual two minutes of silence at 11 o’clock.
+It also includes the laying of wreathes, a prayer and a brief speech or two.
 It’s a fairly short service and usually finishes at around 11:30.